 Adding an Extension

-Parasoft’s Extension Framework is standardized across all extension types.
-Once you understand the basic process, you can apply it to add support for all the various message formats and transports your team is working with.
+Use the following process to add support for all of the various message formats and transports your team is working with.
 All extension work is done using Java.

 parasoft-extension.xmlfile in the default package of your Java project and configure it as appropriate for the item (or items) you’re adding.